stat250/website/2019/syllabus.md

 order: 2
 ---

-Welcome to STAT250! **This seminar is limited enrollment, and will only be offered once; please fill out [this survey](https://docs.google.com/forms/d/e/1FAIpQLSci5dnSypW6J7mNuCdlXb16Pu2-lTD_7XMFT9YjFu7SBcxdRQ/viewform?usp=sf_link) by Friday, September 6, if you are interested in joining!**
+Welcome to STAT250! **This seminar is limited enrollment, and will only be offered once; please fill out [this survey](https://docs.google.com/forms/d/e/1FAIpQLSci5dnSypW6J7mNuCdlXb16Pu2-lTD_7XMFT9YjFu7SBcxdRQ/viewform?usp=sf_link) by Friday, September 6, if you are interested in joining!
+We will accept late submissions on a case by case basis.**
 {: .larger .darker}

 ---